Literal (album)

 Literal is the 14th studio album (16th overall) by Dominican singer, songwriter and producer Juan Luis Guerra.
 It was released on 31 May 2019 by Universal Music Latin.
-Written and produced by Juan Luis Guerra, the album contains eleven tracks and encompasses a variety of tropical genres, such as 'Bachata, Merengue, Salsa and Son along with influences from Jazz, Gospel, Rock and Dominican Folklore music.
+Written and produced by Juan Luis Guerra, the album contains eleven tracks and encompasses a variety of tropical genres, such as bachata, merengue, salsa and son along with influences from jazz, gospel, rock and Dominican folk music.
 The album was co-produced by Guerra's longtime collaboration and musical director Janina Rosado.
 It has lyrics about romance, love, nostalgia, moving on and protest against corruption.

 Recorded between Abbey Road Studios in London, United Kingdom and Guerra's own studio in studio in Santo Domingo, Literal provides musical interpolations along with retro and modern sounds.
-In much the same way that his 1994 album, Fogaraté includes a Bachata Adaptation of the Lacrimosa movement from Mozart's Requiem Mass in D Minor and "I Love You More" which interpolates sections from, or is otherwise influenced by, Franz Liszt's Hungarian Rhapsody No. 2.
+In much the same way that his 1994 album, Fogaraté includes a bachata adaptation of the Lacrimosa movement from Mozart's Requiem Mass in D Minor and "I Love You More" which interpolates sections from, or is otherwise influenced by, Franz Liszt's Hungarian Rhapsody No. 2.

-Literal was one of Latin Music's most awarded and critically-praised Tropical releases of 2019.
+Literal was one of Latin music's most awarded and critically-praised Tropical releases of 2019.
 It won Best Contemporany Tropical/Tropical Fusion Album and Best Tropical Song at the 20th Annual Latin Grammy Awards on November 14, 2019.
 Also, it was for nomintated for Best Tropical Latin Album at the 61st Annual Grammy Awards.
 The album was supported with the released of four singles: Kitipun, Corazon Enamorado, I Love You More and Lámpara Pa' mis pies.
 Literal debuted at the Top 20 of the albums charts in Spain and Argentina and Tropical in the United States.
 To promote the album, Guerra went on the Literal Grandes Exitos Tour.

 Background

-On March 19, 2019, Juan Luis Guerra performed at the closing performance of the Tenerife Carvanal.
+On March 19, 2019, Juan Luis Guerra performed at the closing performance of the Tenerife Carnival.
 The concert had a record attendance of 400,000 people, breaking the record of the highest attendance at the carnaval previously held by Celia Cruz with 240,000 in 1987.
 On March 23, 2019, Guerra posted on Instagram the cover of the new single and the release day.
 The track was premiered with a music video directed by Taba Blanchard and a dance challenge.
 On April 23, 2019, Guerra announced his next tour as Literal Grandes Exitos Tour.

 On April 25, 2019, Guerra received a Lifetime Achievement Awards following a tribute at the 2019 Billboard Latin Music Awards.
 Shortly before the ceremony, the title of the album was released to the press.
 On May 2, 2019, the cover and release day were given to the press.
 Latter, the artist explain that he came up with the title because his daughter used that word for almost everything.